nxp-imx/nxp-nnstreamer-examples/pose/README.md

 -f, --video_file | Use the selected video file
--u, --use_camera | If we use camera or video input (true,false)<br> default: false (true for i.MX 93) -d, --display_perf |Display performances, can specify time or freq -t, --text_color | Color of performances displayed, can choose between red, green, blue, and black (white by default) -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)
+-u, --use_camera | If we use camera or video input (true,false)<br> default: false (true for i.MX 93) -d, --display_perf |Display performances, can specify time or freq -t, --text_color | Color of performances displayed, can choose between red, green, blue, and black<br> default: white -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)<br> default: home directory

 Press ```Esc or ctrl+C``` to stop the execution of the pipeline.